The missing quasar image in the gravitationally lensed quasar HE0230$-$2130: Implications for the cored lens mass

 \section{Abstract}

-{Strongly lensed systems with peculiar configurations allow us to probe the local properties of the deflecting lens mass while simultaneously testing usual profile assumptions.
+{Strongly lensed systems with peculiar configurations allow us to probe the local properties of the deflecting lens mass while simultaneously testing general profile assumptions.
 The quasar HE0230$-$2130 is lensed by two galaxies at similar redshifts ($\Delta z \sim 0.003$) into four observed images.
-Using modeled quasar positions from fitting the brightness of the quasar images in ground-based imaging data from the Magellan telescope, we find that lens mass models where both galaxies are each parametrized with a singular power-law (PL) profile predict five quasar images.
-One of the predicted images is unobserved even though it is distinctively offset from the lensing galaxies and is bright enough to be observable.
-This missing image gives rise to new opportunities to study the galaxies' mass distribution.
-To interpret the quad configuration of this system, we test 12 different profile assumption with the aim to obtain lens mass models that predicts correctly only four observed images.
-We test the effect of adopting cored profiles for the lensing galaxies, of external shear, and of additional profiles to represent a dark matter clump.
+Using modeled quasar positions from fitting the brightness of the quasar images in ground-based imaging data from the Magellan telescope, we find that lens-mass models where each of these two galaxies is parametrized with a singular power-law (PL) profile predict five quasar images.
+One of the predicted images is unobserved despite it being distinctively offset from the lensing galaxies and likely bright enough to be observable.
+This missing image gives rise to new opportunities to study the mass distribution of these galaxies.
+To interpret the quad configuration of the system, we tested 12 different profile assumptions with the aim of obtaining lens-mass models that correctly predict only four observed images.
+We tested the effects of adopting: cored profiles for the lensing galaxies; external shear; and additional profiles to represent a dark matter clump.
 We find that half of our model classes can produce the correct image multiplicity.
-By comparing the Bayesian evidence of different model parametrizations, we favor the model class that consists of two singular PL profiles for the lensing galaxies and a cored isothermal sphere in the region of the previously predicted fifth images (rNIS profile).
-For each candidate model of our final Markov chain Monte Carlo sample, we estimate the mass of the rNIS clump inside its Einstein radius and find that 18\% are in the range $10^6 M_{\odot} \leq M_{\rm rNIS}\leq 10^9 M_{\odot}$, which is the predicted mass range of dark matter subhalos in cold dark matter simulations, or the mass of low-mass dark matter satellite galaxies.
-The second most likely model class, with a relative probability of 94\%, is the model where the smaller lensing galaxy is described by a cored PL profile with external shear.
+By comparing the Bayesian evidence of different model parametrizations, we favor two model classes: (i) one that incorporates two singular PL profiles for the lensing galaxies and a cored isothermal sphere in the region of the previously predicted fifth image (rNIS profile), and (ii) one with a bigger lensing galaxy parametrized by a singular PL profile and the smaller galaxy by a cored PL profile with external shear.
+We estimated the mass of the rNIS clump for each candidate model of our final Markov chain Monte Carlo sample, and find that only 2\% are in the range of $10^6 M_{\odot} \leq M_{\rm rNIS}\leq 10^9 M_{\odot}$, which is the predicted mass range of dark matter subhalos in cold dark matter simulations, or the mass of dark-matter-dominated and low-surface-brightness galaxies.
+We therefore favor the models with a cored mass distribution for the lens galaxy close to the predicted fifth image.